imarinfr/opi-all/README.md

 </pre>
 ### R Generation
-In an attempt to reduce mismatches in the protocol between the Client and Server and the protocol between the Server and Machine, the R code for sending messages is automatically generated to match that expected by the relevant Machine.
+In an attempt to reduce mismatches in the protocol between the Client and Machine, the R code for sending messages is automatically generated to match that expected by the relevant Machine.
 This happens in the `rgen` package.
-In essence, wthe `@Parameter` and `@ReturnMsg` annotators of the five opi functions in the `core::OpiMachine` subclasses are used to create the relevant R code.
+In essence, the `@Parameter` and `@ReturnMsg` annotators of the five opi functions in the `core::OpiMachine` subclasses are used to create the relevant R code.
 This module is not for general use, but rather to be run to update the OPI